 Fortunately, learning personal finance skills isn’t as hard as it is made out to be.
 You don’t need any formal education to help you out either.
-There are plenty of simple personal finance skills that you can pick up all by yourself.
+There are plenty of simple financial skills that you can pick up all by yourself.

-To make it easier for you to get familiar with the fundamental practices of good personal finance, I’ve grouped the key finance skills you need into different categories, as follows:
+To make it easier for you to get familiar with the fundamental practices of good personal finance, I’ve grouped the key financial skills you need into different categories, as follows:

 Around 190 million adults in India still don’t have their own bank account.
 If you belong to this category, opening a bank account for yourself is perhaps the most fundamental finance skill you should learn.